Teach an Adult Education Class

 The overview should explicitly include:

-• Your approach to the topic
+• Your approach to the topic—What is the thesis statement of your class?

 • A detailed outline or syllabus, including weekly assignments, classroom activities, and discussion topics